cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/warp-to-tunnel.md

 2. Toggle **Proxy** to Enabled.
 This will tell Cloudflare to begin proxying any traffic from enrolled devices, except the traffic excluded using the [split tunnel](/cloudflare-one/connections/connect-devices/warp/exclude-traffic/) settings.

 3. Toggle **TLS decryption** to Enabled.
 This will tell Cloudflare to begin decrypting traffic for inspection from enrolled devices, except the traffic excluded from inspection.
+Again, this step is optional if you have not configured the Cloudflare certificate.

 ## Enroll a device